Spanish Inheritance Tax: 4 Steps to Calculate it

 2. Determine whether the deceased was a tax resident or non-tax resident

 The amount of Spanish Inheritance Tax you need to pay depends also on the fact whether your and the deceased person was tax resident or non-tax resident.
 If the deceased is a Spanish national or resident, you will be subject to Spanish inheritance and gift tax on their worldwide assets.
-However, if they are not a resident of Spain, you will only be subject to Spanish inheritance and gift tax on assets located in Spain.
+Otherwise, you will only be subject to Spanish inheritance and gift tax on assets located in Spain.
 This is known as the “residency rule.”
 If the beneficiary is a resident of Spain, they will also be subject to inheritance and gift tax on assets gained outside of Spain.

 You are considered to be a resident in Spain if you are there for more than 183 days during the year.
 If you live in Spain for less than 183 days, you will be considered a non-resident.
 Other reasons you may be considered a tax resident are if your main economic activity takes place in Spain or if your spouse or children live in the country.